 - Where can I watch it?
 Star Trek: Discovery season 4 will be available on Paramount Plus which used to be called CBS Access.
 In other territories, it should be available on Netflix.

-Star Trek: Discovery season 4 trailer: see the teaser here
+Star Trek: Discovery season 4 trailer: see the first teaser here

-Yes, there's a first teaser trailer for Star Trek: Discovery season 4 – watch it above.
+Yes, there's a first teaser trailer for Star Trek: Discovery season 4, that was unveiled at the First Contact Day virtual event – watch it above.

 Star Trek: Discovery season 4 cast: who do we expect to return?

-It’s a case of ‘as you were’, with most of the established cast returning for another tour of duty – presumably they’re excited to be wearing new-look uniforms that don’t look quite so much like tracksuits.
+It’s a case of ‘as you were’, with most of the established cast returning for another tour of duty – presumably they’re excited to be wearing new-look, Trek-standard primary-colored uniforms that don’t look quite so much like tracksuits.